PsyD in Clinical Psychology

 Three- and Four-Year Options

-Major Area Paper (MAP)
+Research Training and the Major Area Paper (MAP)

 Students are trained in applied research design and research methods as well as statistics.
 Students often participate in collaborative research studies with faculty, leading to presentations and publications.
 All PsyD students must complete a Major Area Paper (MAP), in which they choose a clinical case from experience to develop a clinical-theoretical paper that is informed by research.
 This theoretical paper or a sophisticated clinical case study demonstrates student ability to apply theory and research to clinical data.